Jma353/AtomicTransposition/readme.md

 #Data File Setup

-This script requires a data file set up in the following way
+This script requires a data file set up in the following way, without spaces in between data.
+File reading is performed by the script until a space is found, so any data that is relevant but not to be read can be stored after spaces, below the relevant data.

 - Surface 1, 3D Coordinate 1
 - Surface 1, 3D Coordinate 2